Updated September 4, 2018 . AmFam Team

 Prioritize your goals.
 After differentiating your needs from your wants, prioritize the goals you settled on.
 You can save to pay off your credit cards and take your family on that vacation at the same time, sure, but ranking your goals in terms of importance can make a big difference should you have a savings hiccup halfway through the process.

 Track your progress.
 Whipping your finances into shape and accomplishing financial goals isn’t a set-it-and-forget-it kind project — it takes a lot of tracking and adjusting.
 Noticing that you’re off track in week one is much better than noticing it in week nine, so carefully monitor your bank account or utilize an online money management and budget-tracking service.

 Many services let you connect your bank accounts, credit cards, bills and investment accounts to paint a clear picture of your finances in one convenient place, making it easier than ever to create a budget and stick to it.

 Tracking your spending and cutting back on spending can seem like a chore, but it’s all in the name of making your family’s life better.
 Try utilizing some of these tips into the way you budget to save money and have a little fun at the same time.

 Give yourself some wiggle room.
 Budgeting doesn’t mean cutting every single coffee, movie and take-out order from your life.
-Set a limit for the amount you can spend on those things, though, and plan out a particular time when you can enjoy a night out.
+Set a limit for the amount you can spend on those things, though, and plan out a particular time when you can splurge a little on a special purchase.
 Try out some of these tips for creating a monthly budget.

 Reward yourself.
 While you’re tracking your progress towards your short or long-term financial goals, set checkpoints for your progress and reward yourself when you reach them.
 What’s the fun in budgeting if you can’t celebrate your successes?